Drones or unmanned air vehicles (UAV)

 Recreational use of drones in Fundy National Park is prohibited.

-Drone flying is a popular hobby and useful in many fields of work.
-However, they also pose risks and can disturb wildlife and visitors.
+Drone flying is a popular hobby for many people and may also be used for commercial purposes.
+However, drones can pose risks to visitors, disturb wildlife and lead to negative experiences for other visitors to Fundy National Park.
 For these reasons, Parks Canada strictly limits the use of drones.

-Flying a drone without park approval is unlawful and may result in law enforcement action and a fine of up to $3000.
+Anyone caught operating a drone within park boundaries and without an approved permit may result in law enforcement action and a fine of up to $25,000.

 Taking off or landing of a drone for recreational use is prohibited within Fundy National Park.
 Please do not fly your drone in the park.

 The Superintendent may only issue a Restricted Activity Permit for the use of a drone for the following purposes: